 Bumblefoot, also called ulcerative pododermatitis, is a bacterial infection that is caused by the Staphylococcus bacteria.
 So, it’s a staph infection.

-If you take your chicken to the vet, he or she might also prescribe oral antibiotics, but that’s really up to your vet to decide if the situation merits it.
+If you take your chicken to the vet, he or she might also prescribe oral antibiotics.
+That’s really up to your vet to decide if the situation merits it.

-There are some natural options for bumblefoot, if you want to avoid pharmaceuticals, such as essential oils, honey, or green clay.
+There are some natural options for bumblefoot.
+If you want to avoid pharmaceuticals, things such as essential oils, honey, or green clay can help.
 I like using Young Living’s Animal Scents ointment, which promotes healthy skin.

-If you use oils, you should always dilute it with a carrier oil such as almond or coconut oil.
-For more detail about using essential oils on your chickens, it’s best to email me.
+If you use oils, you should always dilute them with a carrier oil such as almond or coconut oil.

 If you want more info on natural bumblefoot treatments you can read my article all about Bumblefoot here: Bumblefoot in Chickens.
 I go into more detail about Bumblefoot specifically and some treatment options you can use.

 Should you do surgery to get rid of bumblefoot?

 Bumblefoot is easily treated, and it includes opening the infected area to allow the pus to drain, then soaking it in a water and epsom salt bath.
 After, you can then apply your favorite topical antibacterial ointment and dress it with clean bandages.